Combining Technical with Fundamental Analysis

 → Trailing-stops work ideally, as the market moves straightforward

-The Case Study of the American Elections of 2016
+🗳️ The Case Study of the 2016 American Elections

 What Happened Next

-“People create the market, and as people tend to repeat themselves, the market moves also in repetitive circles”
+“People create the market, and since human behavior tends to repeat itself, the market also moves in repetitive cycles.”

-The Computer Revolution and the Derivatives Create Volatility and ‘Shorterism’ in the Market
+The Computer Revolution and Derivatives Created Volatility and 'Shorterism' in the Market

-Furthermore, due to the increased popularity of the derivatives market, financial trading has become very volatile and very short-term oriented.
+In parallel, the growing popularity of the derivatives market made financial trading significantly more volatile and short-term focused.

-These are the five (5) basic assumptions of Technical Analysis:
+These are the five (5) major assumptions of Technical Analysis:

 1. Information is already incorporated in the current prices